 The group distance, represented by the KS Statistic, is 1.
 This probability value represents complete separation.

-Kurtosis histogram showed substantial intermixing.
+Kurtosis histogram shows substantial intermixing.

 Restore Bin Width to